minus27/scrape-fiddle-config/README.md

 https://fastly-fiddle-formatter.glitch.me/?f01adda8

-This script should work in [Greasemonkey](https://www.greasespot.net/), which is essentially Tampermonkey for other browsers, but it has not been tested, i.e. your mileage may vary.
+This Tampermonkey script should work in [Greasemonkey](https://www.greasespot.net/), which is essentially Tampermonkey for other browsers, but it has not been tested, i.e. your mileage may vary.

 ---